kurttheviking/bluecache/README.md

 **cache(key, promiseFn)**

 Attempts to get the current value of `key` from the cache.
-If the key exists, the "recently-used"-ness of the key is updated.
-If the key does not exist, the `promiseFn` is first resolved to a value which is then set within the LRU cache and returned.
+If the key exists, the "recently-used"-ness of the key is updated and the cached value is returned.
+If the key does not exist, the `promiseFn` is resolved to its underlying value before being set in the cache and returned.
+(To support advanced cases, the key can also be a Promise for a String.)

 If either `key` or `promiseFn` are missing, the cache instance returns a rejected promise.